Hridai/Football_Matchday_Summarizer/README.md

 - Add a screenshot of the GUI in this readme
 - Add position number to the standings table
 - Put all of the results in a scrollable list, as it will easily exceed the height of the screen if many scorers, standings incl
+- Change the heading of the league table